AVEVA/AVEVA-Samples/Basic/Java/readme.rst

 Qi data streams represent open-ended collections of strongly-typed, ordered events.
 Qi is capable of storing any data type you care to define.
-The only requirement is that your data type have one or more properties that constitute an ordered key.
+The only requirement is that your data type must have one or more properties that constitute an ordered key.
 While a timestamp is a very common type of key, any ordered value is permitted.
-Our sample type uses an integer.
+The sample type uses an integer.

-Each data stream is associated with a Qi type, so that only events conforming to that type can be inserted into the stream.
+Each data stream is associated with a Qi type, so that only events that conform to the associated Qi type can be inserted into the stream.
 The first step in Qi programming, then, is to define the types for your tenant.

-Since we are using the REST API, we must build our own type definitions.
+Because the example uses the REST API, you must build your own type definitions.
 A type definition in Qi consists of one or more properties.
 Each property has its own Qi type.
-This can be a simple data type like integer or string, or a complex Qi data type previously defined.
-This allows for the creation of nested data types, where proeprties can be user-defined types.
-Our sample ``WaveData`` class is a series of simple types.
-We have created ``QiType`` and ``QiTypeProperty`` classes that match those in the Qi Libraries.
+The Qi type can be a simple data type such as integer or string, or a complex Qi data type that was previously defined.
+You can also create nested data types, where proeprties can be user-defined types.
+The sample ``WaveData`` class is a series of simple types.
+The sample creates ``QiType`` and ``QiTypeProperty`` classes that match those in the Qi Libraries.
 Simple types are denoted by an enumeration specified in ``QiTypeCode.Java``.
-The ordinal values in the latter file are those the Qi Service expects, so if you wish to create you own classes you must specify these values.
+The ordinal values in the latter file are those the Qi Service expects, so if you wish to create your own classes you must specify these values.

 ``WaveData`` has one integer property and a series of double value properties.
-To start, then, we create a QiType instance for each of these simple types:
+To start, then, you create a QiType instance for each of these simple types:

 .. code:: java